tmeasday/edifice-forms/README.md

 This will result in the form submitting via AJAX, however there is no support for errors in the form.
 This is surprising as the convention for rails form errors is clearly defined; return a HTML status 422 (`:unprocessible_entity`).
 In fact this is what the `responds_with` responder will do (for non-AJAX requests):

-    // Super-lean Rails controllers are what we like class UsersController
+    # Super-lean Rails controllers do it for me
+    class UsersController
       def update
         respond_with @user = User.update(params[:user])